Thomas & Friends: Series 8–10

+Series 12–21

 Series 12 (2008) saw the introduction of CGI effects (provided by HiT Entertainment's subsidiary Hot Animation), with the intent of producing the show entirely in CGI the following year.
-The traditional models and sets were still used, but with computer animated faces superimposed on the models to allow for changing facial expressions.
-Humans and animals were fully computer animated to allow for walking movement.
+The traditional models and sets were still used, but with computer-animated faces superimposed on the models to allow for changing facial expressions.
+Humans and animals were fully computer-animated to allow for walking movement.
 Only twenty episodes were produced and broadcast (the U.S. broadcast featured six additional episodes from Engines and Escapades).
-Sharon Miller became the head writer, starting with Series 12.
+Miller became the head writer, starting with Series 12.

 HiT announced multiple changes to the show beginning in 2009.
 One new aspect was the introduction of live-action host segments to Thomas' home video releases.
-The host took the form of a character who worked on The Fat Controller's (Sir Topham Hatt's) railway, who would instruct viewers in craft projects.
-For the final 2 DVDs released for Series 12 in 2009, the host was named Mr. Arkwright, played by Robert Slate.
+The host took the form of a character who worked on The Fat Controller's railway, who would instruct viewers in craft projects.
+For the final two DVDs featuring Series 12 in 2009, the host was named Mr. Arkwright, played by Robert Slate.
 In 2010, beginning with the DVD "Splish Splash Splosh", the host, played by Ben Forster, was named Mr. Perkins.
 Upon Forster's death in 2017, he was replaced by Mark Moraghan, who played "Mr Evans" in the web series.

 Other major changes included a move to production in CGI (done for budgetary reasons), rather than the use of physical models, and the addition of a voice cast to support the established narrator.
 The DVD feature Hero of the Rails was the first Thomas & Friends production to showcase these changes, and Series 13 was the first television series in the new format.
 The CGI animation for the series was provided by Nitrogen Studios of Vancouver.